ankitmrj/CareerCraft-AI/README.md

    npm run dev
    ```

-4. Visit `http://localhost:3000` in your browser to explore the platform.
+6. Visit `http://localhost:3000` in your browser to explore the platform.

-## Usage

-Once installed, access the dashboard and explore the AI agents:

-- **AI Portfolio Website Generator** – Your AI-powered agent to build and customize your portfolio website effortlessly.
-- **AI Career Advisor** – Get career suggestions tailored to your skills and interests.
-- **Career Roadmaps Agent** – Follow structured career progression guides.
-- **AI Interview Prep Agent** – Practice interview questions and receive AI-generated feedback.

 ## Usage